ansibleguy/linux_networking/README.md

 * **Warning:** Not every setting/variable you provide will be checked for validity.
 Bad config might break the role!

+* **Note:** The network-validation port-check only supports TCP target-ports as UDP-connectivity cannot be verified that easily.

 ## Usage